Kirsten Saxton

-Kirsten Saxton is a Professor of English at Mills College in Oakland, California where she is also the director of the MA of English.
+Kirsten Saxton is a professor of English at Mills College in Oakland, California where she is also the director of the MA of English.

 Career

 Saxton writes about 18th century literature and culture, early British women writers, and the history of the novel in English, focusing on intersections between literature, criminality and sexuality in relation to gender.

-Recently, Saxton wrote the scholarly introduction to the British Library re-issue of the detective novel The Incredible Crime by Lois Austin-Leigh which had been out of print since 1931.
+Recently, Saxton wrote the scholarly introduction to the British Library re-issue of the detective novel The Incredible Crime by Lois Austen-Leigh which had been out of print since 1931.